duceppemo/selective_primer_finder/README.md

                         regions are discarded.
 ```
 ## Output
 The output is a fasta file with inclusion-specific bases in lowercase.
-A cigar string is in the heard to help locate the variants.
+Positions of the variants are in the header of the sequences.
+The criteria to keep a sequence are the following:
+* Must have a least 2 bases difference withing 21 bp.
+* Must be absent from all samples in exclusion group.
+* Must be present in all samples in inclusion group.

 ## TODO
 I would like the output to be a the qPCR assay _per se_.
 To do so, contigs in the current output file sould be sorted in a way that the sequence from which it would be the easiest to make an inclusion-specific qPCR assay should be first (those are the large insertions).
 I'm planing to run Primer3 to get the assays and validate them using _in silico_ PCR.